OutlawIT/API/README.md

 In partnership with [Firebase](https://www.firebase.com), we're making the public Hacker News data available in near real time.
 Firebase enables easy access from [Android](https://www.firebase.com/docs/android/), [iOS](https://www.firebase.com/docs/ios/) and the [web](https://www.firebase.com/docs/web/).
 Servers aren't left out; there's also [REST](https://www.firebase.com/docs/rest/) support.

+If you can use one of the many [Firebase client libraries](https://www.firebase.com/docs/) you really should.
+The libraries handle networking efficiently and can raise events when things change.
+Be sure to check them out.

 Please email api@ycombinator.com if you find any bugs.

 ## URI and Versioning